molily/molily.de/_posts/2019-02-03-testing-angular.md

 More on testing Inputs and Outputs later.

 For accessing elements in the DOM, Angular has another abstraction: The `DebugElement` wraps the native DOM elements.
-The fixture’s `debugElement` property returns the host element of the component.
+The fixture’s `debugElement` property returns the Component’s host element.
 For the `CounterComponent`, this is the `app-counter` element.

 ```typescript
 const { debugElement } = fixture;